lovishprabhakar/vaccination-centre-locator/README.md

-# Vaccination centre locator
+# Vaccination center locator
-A python project that allows users to find nearby vaccination centres.
+A python project that allows users to find nearby vaccination centers.

 The users can search the nearby vaccination centres via 4 options: